-According to CIF, digital finance will play a role in improving women inclusion, in particular to address some of the cultural norms that prevent women from accessing financial services.
-Having access to credit at one's fingertips rather than having to go to a financial institution will improve the privacy of financial transactions, and therefore potentially reduce gender gaps in financial inclusion.
+According to CIF, digital finance will play a role in improving women inclusion, by increasing the convenience, security and confidentiality of their transactions.
+Digitization can address some of the cultural norms that prevent women from accessing financial services.
+Having access to credit at one's fingertips rather than having to go to a financial institution will improve the privacy of financial transactions, give them more control over finances and potentially reduce gender gaps in financial inclusion.